How the mobile game BTS World escalates K-pop’s parasocial relationships

 The draw of the game is forming or, more likely, strengthening parasocial relationships with the members of BTS.
 The term refers to a feeling of closeness, usually between a fan and a celebrity.
 The fan observes the celebrity through entertainment, social media, and so on, and feels as if they know them, despite seeing only a distorted fragment which is never the same as knowing someone personally.
 The celebrity, of course, usually has no idea they even exist.

 Parasocial relationships are in no way unique to K-pop, but the genre has utilized them incredibly effectively.
-Idol groups, more than most bands, allow fans “inside” their lives through video logs, social media, variety TV shows, and more.
+Idol groups, more than most bands, allow fans “inside” their lives through logs, social media, variety TV shows, and more.
 None have been more successful in cultivating these relationships than the juggernaut that is BTS.

 Take, for example, a recent article in The Atlantic by Lenika Cruz, titled “I wasn't a Fan of BTS.
 And Then I Was.”
 She writes: